Download our latest Sports Newsletters here:-

 “I like it because there are lots of things to choose from on a Tuesday and Thursday.”

-“I like the game where one person had a racket and the other person threw a beanbag.
+“I like the game where one person has a racket and the other person throws a beanbag.
 If you hit it on your writing side it was a forehand and if you hit it on the other side it was a backhand.”

-“I liked the ‘stopping like a cat’ game when we were sidestepping for tennis, it practised our starting position.”
+“I liked the ‘stopping like a cat’ game when we were sidestepping for tennis.”

 From Year 2: